Skip to content

 Verification scheme

-The zkEVM’s basic proof system for proving correctness of all state machine computations is a STARK.
+The zkEVM’s basic proof system, for proving correctness of all state machine computations, is a STARK1.

 • It utilises STARK proofs for proving correctness of computations, due to their speed.